Onebeld/OlibKey/README.md

 * Modern (built on the latest technology);
 * Simple

-## OlibKey Versions
-OlibKey has several versions: Noyon and Legacy
-### OlibKey code name Noyon
-This version is compiled using AOT CoreRT, which allows you to run applications without dependence and the speed is equal to C/C++, supports only x64 and is recommended for use.
-Additional testing on real machines is required.
-#### Requirements:
-* All platforms except x86 and ARM ([see here](https://github.com/dotnet/core/blob/master/release-notes/5.0/5.0-supported-os.md)) (For some reason, it only works on the Windows version 10 family)

-### OlibKey Legacy
-This version supports other platforms (x86, ARM), .NET Runtime is required to run. macOS and Linux does not support x86
 #### Requirements:
 * Almost all platforms ([see here](https://github.com/dotnet/core/blob/master/release-notes/5.0/5.0-supported-os.md))
 * .NET Runtime 5 Preview 7 (starting from 3.1.1 the application will become standalone and you will not have to install .NET 5 separately);